Akhil-Tony/Resistance-Band-Detection-Using-Tensorflow/README.md

 - Numpy

 ## :wrench: Application
-__The model can be used for fitness training application containg excersises with resistance band.__
+__The model can be used for automated fitness training application to detect resistance band for excercises.__

 ## :file_folder: Dataset
 This dataset consists of __1984 images__ belonging to two classes: